wannesm/LeuvenMapMatching/docs/usage/introduction.rst

 It is computed as the exponential smoothed log probability components instead of the sum as would be the case for log likelihood.
-Because the number of possible paths quickly grows, it is recommended to set the ``max_lattice_width`` argument (available from version 1.0 onwards).
+Because the number of possible paths quickly grows, it is recommended to set the ``max_lattice_width`` argument to speed up the algorithm (available from version 1.0 onwards).
 It will only continue the search with this number of possible paths at every step.
 If no solution is found, this value can be incremented using the ``increase_max_lattice_width`` method.

 .. code-block:: python